-iPhone has a hidden Compass that can be added to Apple Maps.
-If this appears interesting, you will find below the steps to Show Compass in Apple Maps on iPhone and iPad.
+iPhone has a hidden Compass that can be added in Apple Maps.
+If this appears interesting, you can find below the steps to Show Compass in Apple Maps on iPhone.

 Show Compass in Apple Maps on iPhone

-While it is easy to follow the directions provided by the Maps App on iPhone, adding a Compass to the Apple’s Maps App can help in developing and improving a sense of direction.
+While it is easy to follow the directions provided by the Maps App on iPhone, adding a Compass to Apple’s Maps can help in developing and improving your sense of direction.

 Even if you do not find the idea of Showing Compass in Apple Maps useful, you might be interested in knowing the steps to Enable Compass in Apple Maps for educational and recreational use.